oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

 Run a query on a sample Oracle Autonomous Database data set.

 1. Copy and paste the code snippet below to your SQL Worksheet.
-One of the two ADW sample data sets that you can access from any ADW instance.
+One of the two ADW or Lakehouse sample data sets that you can access from any ADW or Lakehouse instance.
 Take a moment to examine the script.
 Make sure you click the Run Statement button to run it in SQL Worksheet so that all the rows display on the screen.

         <copy>
         select sysdate from dual;